akashkb-a01/6w6l/Ruby/README.md

 3. Similarly, enter name of Player 2.
 Then enter character for Player 2.
 In case, it is same as character for Player 1, you will be again told to re-enter other character.
 4. Then you would be shown a 3x3 grid having numbers 1-9.
 Player 1 would be asked to enter a number.
 5. Similarly Player 2 will be asked to enter a number and both will take turns until one of them wins or the game gets tied.

+## Single-player mode
+1. Running instructions are same as of multi-player mode.